I-Am-Dench/nimbus-launcher/README.md

 ### Patch Server Setup

-To set up a patch server, you need an HTTP/HTTPS server which complies with the custom [TPP Protocol](/PATCHING.md).
+To set up a patch server, you need an HTTP/HTTPS server which complies with the [TPP Protocol](/PATCHING.md).

-If you are not integrating the TPP Protocol onto your own server, a simple patch server can be found here: [nimbus-patcher](https://github.com/I-Am-Dench/nimbus-patcher).

 ### Patch Server Authentication (Optional)